raiku-dev/raiku-dev/README.md

 For the sake of simplicity feel free to call me Miki, pronounced like Mickey Mouse.

 By the time I'm writing this I'm 3 weeks into coding.
-I'm trying to become a self-taught Full-Stack developer because I want to build amazing software that makes people happy and which is useful to them.
+I'm trying to become a self-taught Full-Stack developer because I want to build amazing software which makes people happy and is useful to them.
-I guess that is my way to give back.
+That is my way to give back.